Archives of Scientific Psychology®

 Authors who staunchly believe more length is required for substantive reasons may petition the editor for an extension of the length limitations, which will be decided at the sole discretion of the editor.

 All manuscripts must have a scientific abstract containing a maximum of 250 words typed on a separate page.
 This abstract will be used for retrieval of the article from databases of scientific references.
 After the abstract, please supply up to five keywords or brief phrases.

 Authors are asked to submit a second abstract, written in plain English for the educated public, either with the initial submission or with the first revision; this abstract describes the study and why its findings are important to understanding human thought, feeling, and behavior and/or to assisting with solutions to psychological or societal problems.
 This nontechnical version of the article abstract allows authors greater control over how their work will be interpreted in the popular media and policy circles.
 Upon request, Editors can assist the authors in constructing this nontechnical abstract

 The Method section in the text of the manuscript should present a brief, non-technical rendition of the study's participants, measures, procedures, and analytic approach.
 If published, the Method section will also contain a link to its accompanying JARS Description (see below).
 The Methods section should carefully address all requirements outlined in the Journal Article Reporting Standards (JARS), as detailed below.

 Journal Article Reporting Standard (JARS)

-APA's JARS Questionnaires download (PDF, 779KB) is used when the manuscript reports a new primary data collection.
+Authors are encouraged to use JARS as a framework for reporting data in their manuscripts.
 A full description of JARS was published in the American Psychologist and can be found on the APA website (PDF, 98KB).